When is Sydney Gay and Lesbian Mardi Gras?

 Well the parade takes place in the Sydney CBD so if you want to be close to the action as well as close to most of Sydney’s iconic sights then this is the area for you.
 There are also lots of restaurants, clubs, shops and cafes in the city.
 We recommend staying in the Sydney CBD as you have easy access to everywhere in the city.
 It is also where most the major hotels are located.

-If you want to stay by the beach, then we recommend staying at famous iconic Bondi Beach which is only a 20-minute bus trip away from the parade.
+If you want to stay by the beach, then we recommend staying at famous iconic Bondi Beach.
 Or even the famous Manly Beach area which is also only a quick 30-minute ferry trip into the city, or 15 minutes by fast ferry.

 There is no shortage of accommodation for all types of budgets hotels, hostels, guest hoses, B&Bs and plenty of couch surfing.